 The Oladance produces pretty good sound.
 The soundstage is sufficiently wide.
 Netflix's spatial audio videos sound immersive through these headphones.
 Vocals come across cleanly, and the bass can get suitably thumpy.
 The best way to describe the Oladance Wearable Stereo is that, like its name, they feel like having two miniature speakers sitting right outside your ears.
 And after a while, you may even forget that you're wearing them.
 The lack of pressure in your ears — a plus point for the Oladance — is especially significant after a couple of hours.
 But as mentioned earlier, these headphones don't fare as well in a noisy environment.
 In addition, those near you can probably catch a hint of your audio, so privacy is also another matter to consider.

 Battery life is excellent at around 16 hours.
 It's probably why the included case doesn't have a built-in battery to charge the headphones on the go.
 You'll need to plug the case (with the headphones inside) to a USB-C charger everytime you want to charge them.
 If your ear canals are easily irritated by earbuds, the Oladance Wearable Stereo (around S$229) is a solid alternative.
 Or maybe you find yourself relying heavily on your earbuds' Transparency (aka audio passthrough) feature.
 Then you may benefit from open-ear headphones like the Oladance.
-Get it now from Singapore-based retailer Synced (use promo code CBON5 to get S$5 off with minimum S$50 purchase).
-Alternatively, they are also available on Lazada, and Shopee.
+They are also available on Lazada, and Shopee.

 Any purchase you make through our links may generate a commission.
 It supports our work, but does not dictate our editorial reviews.
 See our FAQ here.